davetayls/davetayls.github.com/_drafts/2017-05-16-the-power-of-typescript-for-react.md

 Another nice side-effect which is starting to emerge is that because we are explicitly having to declare what the props, dispatch events and state objects look like, our code is becoming a lot easier to understand and read.
 This practice is a form of documentation which will serve you and your team well as you scale your codebase or return to old features in a few months.

 ## Actions

+Welcome back, we've been looking at how TypeScript can help us to build scalable React applications.
+We use TypeScript extensively at [Seccl](https://seccl.tech/) and are finding that it is making a big impact on our productivity and keeping our code robust.

 ## Reducers